-France Wins World Cup
+'On Top Of The World': France Wins World Cup

 France is the champion of the 2018 FIFA World Cup Final, besting Croatia by 4 goals to 2.